 In most applications, it is best practice to change filters every 3-6 months.
 If the water pressure decreases throughout your home, that is typically a sign that the filter is clogged and needs to be replaced.

 Steps to Changing Your Whole House Filter

 Turn water off at both the inlet side of pre-filter and outlet side.

-Relieve pressure from the pre-filter via red pressure release button on top of pre-filter housing.
+Relieve pressure from the pre-filter via red pressure release button on top of the pre-filter housing.

 Unscrew housing.
 It may be necessary to use a prefilter wrench to loosen.

-Clean inside of filter housing with small amount of household bleach or any rust-remover.
-Rinse clean.
+Clean inside of filter housing with a small amount of household bleach or any rust-remover, and rinse clean

-Screw housing back onto cap.
-Do not over tighten.
+Screw housing back onto the cap, do not over tighten.
 Don’t use the wrench to tighten – hand tightening is sufficient.